Daya Alwis: Acting career

 Before entering acting, Alwis traveled to India in 1964 to study music in Bhatkhande Music Institute Deemed University and worked as a sound mixer for on stage events.
 In 1966, he produced his first film.
 He started acting career with stage dramas, Depano, Modara Mola, Ekadhipathi, Kaluware Jaramare, Ran Kanda, such as Sarathchandra's Premathi Jayathi Soko and Kalu Walalu, Gunasena Galapththi's Muhudu Puttu, Henry Jayasena's Makarã Saha Gamanak, Dharmasiri Bandara's Kakarasaya, Dawala Beehishana, Somalatha Subasinghe's Vikurthi and Jayantha Chandrasiri's Môra.
 His own production Dalpadadu was shown on 6 and 13 October in Sweden and again in October at Harrow and later at the University of London, Westminster.
 His stage drama Parasthawa also played in London and Birmingham.
 Some of stage dramas he directed include Aganthukayo and K Sara.
 He is the screenplay writer and assistant director for the film Sinhabahu.

 Television career

 Alwis is one of the earliest pillars of Sinhala teledrama history.
-He made history as the first person who wrote and acted in the very first drama, La Hiru Dahasak, which was televised, in Sri Lankan television.
+He made history as the first person who wrote and acted in the first drama, La Hiru Dahasak, which was televised, in Sri Lankan television.
 He also wrote screenplay for the dramas Awarjanaa, Punarawarthana and Bodima.
 His maiden teledrama direction came through Chandra Yamaya.
 He acted in the critically acclaimed serial Weda Hamine and then on Chandrayamaya.
 His most popular television acting came through the Bodima and Paba television serials.
 He also starred in Ira Bata Taruwa, the first Sri Lankan teledrama filmed in London.
 In 2001, he directed the serial Awasan Horawa telecast on ITN channel every Friday at 7.30 p.m. from January 5.